colinblatherwick/ChatGPT/README.md

 Open up a command prompt for windows/python or Anaconda prompt and run e.g. Anaconda Prompt type 'streamlit run StreamlitChatGPTv1.py'

+Type in your ChatGPT API Key and your Supabase password.

+Ask a question/s

+You have now built your first app.

 **Prompt example for producing a polymer sales dataset using Exxon Mobil grades**